mottaquikarim/dev/blog/content/posts/hacking-covid-appointment-queue.md

 meaning **AddComponent** (and as I later validated), **GetComponent** were **PART OF THE GLOBAL SCOPE**.

+OMG!!

 This was great news for me because **fetchSlotDetails** and in fact all the network call wrappers and DOM wrappers of this entire application were directly accesible via the Dev Tools console!
 Check it:

 ![console](/dev/img/console.png)

-This was probably unintended by the original developers but it sure did make my life a hell of a lot easier.
-Because _most_ of the methods were bound directly to the global namespace, it was pretty trivial to call the methods on these components with various `this` vars bound to them as needed for my usecase.
-I did still have to resort to a few fun hacks/tricks (like monkey patching certain methods in between steps and overwriting **sessionStorage** tokens (fun fact: sessionStorage is always globally accessible!)) to circumvent cases where variables were global but in the scope of the closure (these were pretty annoying but admittedly interesting problems to solve)
+This was probably unintended by the original developers but it sure did make my life a hell of a lot easier moving forward.
+Because _most_ of the methods that powered this application were bound directly to the global namespace, it was pretty trivial to call the methods on these components with various `this` vars passed along using [bind](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/this#the_bind_method) to them as needed for my usecase.
+I did still have to resort to a few fun hacks/tricks (like monkey patching certain methods in between steps and overwriting [**sessionStorage** tokens](https://stormpath.com/blog/where-to-store-your-jwts-cookies-vs-html5-web-storage#:~:text=JWT%20sessionStorage%20and%20localStorage%20Security,site%20scripting%20(XSS)%20attacks.) (fun fact: sessionStorage is always globally accessible!)) to circumvent cases where variables only accessible in the scope of the closure (but initially loaded from session storage if available)

 By inspecting these methods and then eventually calling them, I was able to piece together the steps necessary to walk through the 7 (seven!!) step process of securing an appointment...programmatically!
-Using my technique, I was able to successfully book appointments for three family members with pre-existing conditions.
+Using my technique, I was able to successfully book appointments for three family members + 4 family friends with pre-existing conditions.

 ## Closing Thoughts